 iv Relevant tax and insolvency law

-The relevant tax issues will naturally depend on the kind of transaction at stake.
+The relevant tax issues will naturally depend on the type of transaction at stake.

 Outline of the Portuguese insolvency regime

-The Portuguese Insolvency and Companies Recovery Code, established under Decree-Law No. 53/2004, has been amended and updated regularly and contains provisions similar to those that can found in the insolvency regimes of most jurisdictions, aimed at tackling the usual concerns arising in insolvency cases.
-Besides regulating insolvency proceedings, the Code also sets out a special recovery proceeding, the aim of which is to promote the rehabilitation of debtors facing financial difficulties but that prove to still be economically viable, by providing a moratorium on any creditor action while a recovery plan is being agreed.
-This special recovery proceeding constitutes a standalone urgent judicial proceeding based on out-of-court negotiations that are later confirmed by a court.
+The Portuguese Insolvency and Companies Recovery Code, established under Decree-Law No. 53/2004, has been regularly amended and updated and contains provisions similar to those found in the insolvency regimes of most jurisdictions, aimed at tackling the usual concerns arising in insolvency cases.
+In addition to regulating insolvency proceedings, the Code sets out a special recovery procedure, the aim of which is to promote the rehabilitation of debtors facing financial difficulties but that prove to still be economically viable, by providing a moratorium on any creditor action while a recovery plan is being agreed.
+This special recovery procedure constitutes urgent stand-alone legal proceedings based on out-of-court negotiations that are later confirmed by a court.

-As usual, the law provides for hardening periods (which are backwards-counting periods from the insolvency proceeding and in respect of which legal contracts may be resolved or terminated with retroactive effect), which notably depend on the date of contracting and the particular circumstances under which the relevant legal contracts were entered into; this includes a 60-day hardening period in respect of security provided with the relevant financing commitment (if these are after the financing, the period is six months).
+As usual, the law provides for hardening periods (backward counting periods from the insolvency proceedings and in respect of which legal contracts may be resolved or terminated with retroactive effect), which notably depend on the date of contracting and the particular circumstances under which the relevant legal contracts were entered into; this includes a 60-day hardening period in respect of security provided with the relevant financing commitment (if these are after the financing, the period is six months).
 Financial collateral arrangements are excluded from the scope of the Code.

-There have been recent legal amendments and additional statutes to enhance the recovery prospects of viable companies, which should be analysed in the context of potential restructurings.
+Legal amendments and additional statutes have been recently introduced to enhance the recovery prospects of viable companies, which should be analysed in the context of potential restructurings.

 v Role of exchanges, central counterparties and rating agencies

 The Target 2 Securities system has entered into force and is already applicable.
-For this purpose, Interbolsa published Regulation 2/2016.
-Interbolsa also became eligible as a securities settlement system for the purposes of the short-term European paper (STEP) and STEP label,26 the aim of which is to enhance the market and collateral prospects for Portuguese commercial paper issuers.
+Interbolsa published Regulation 2/2016 for this purpose.
+Interbolsa also became eligible as a securities settlement system for the purposes of the short-term European paper (STEP) and STEP label,23 the aim of which is to enhance the market and collateral prospects for Portuguese commercial paper issuers.

 vi Other strategic considerations

-Certain negative developments in the market during the past few years underline the importance for systemic entities and listed companies to have robust compliance and risk management systems in place.
-Increased public pressure on official institutions has resulted in more intense scrutiny by the supervisory authorities, including the CMVM, regarding:
+Certain negative developments in the market during the past few years have underlined the need for systemic entities and listed companies to have robust compliance and risk management systems in place.
+Growing public pressure on official institutions has resulted in more intense scrutiny by the supervisory authorities, including the CMVM, regarding:

-- prospectus review and approval, but there is now a relevant trend at the CMVM to focus on quicker and more predictable reviews and calendar planning;
+- prospectus review and approval, although there is now a trend within the CMVM to focus on quicker and more predictable reviews and calendar planning;

 - complex financial products placement and relevant documentation;